The Forum’s work is divided into to four key areas:

 The Forum is the middle contact between any new or existing developments in the area.
 We work in partnership with local residents and contractors to ensure any issues are dealt efficiently and effectively.

 St Thomas More Centre: We manage the lease to the St Thomas More Community Centre.
 It is our aim to maximise usage of the centre, to build the capacity of local community groups and generate more income that can be put into improving the centre.
-We are currently active in pursuing more funding to complete the refurbishment.
+We are currently active in pursuing more funding to ensure that the building is always fit for purpose.

 Redevelopment Sites: We work with partner organisations and statutory services to ensure the community has a voice and is involved in regeneration opportunities and redevelopment sites, i.e.